Finnish National Socialist Labor Organisation

-The Finnish National Socialist Labor Organisation (Finnish: Suomen Kansallissosialistinen Työjärjestö, SKT) was a Finnish Nazi party led by Teo Snellman.
-The movement that operated during the armistice and the Continuation War was also known as the National Reform Labor Organization (KUT) and the Finnish National Socialist Workers' Party (SKTP).
+The Finnish National Socialist Labor Organisation (Suomen Kansallissosialistinen Työjärjestö, SKT) was a Finnish Nazi party led by Teo Snellman.
+The movement that operated during the armistice and the Continuation War was also known as the National Reform Labor Organization (Kansallisen Uudistustyön Työjärjestö, KUT) and the Finnish National Socialist Workers' Party (Suomen Kansallissosialistinen Työväenpuolue, SKTP).
 The party's organ was Vapaa Suomi ('Free Finland'), which appeared between 1940 and 1944.

 SKT and SKTP were abolished on the basis of Article 21 of the peace agreement concluded between Finland and the Soviet Union on September 23, 1944, immediately on the same day as the agreement was approved and entered into force.

 Founding

 Acting as a diplomat, Teo Snellman became bitter against the state when his career was interrupted in 1934 by a scandal.
 Snellman thought himself innocent, blamed the Jews, and began writing for various newspapers on the far right.
 He became acquainted with Nazism and was in contact with, among others, the Finnish-Socialist Workers' Party.

 After the Winter War, Snellman began planning new organizations.
-In June 1940, the weekly newspaper Vapaa Suomi began publication, declaring itself a supporter of the “national reform movement”.
+In June 1940, the weekly newspaper Vapaa Suomi began publication, declaring itself a supporter of the "national reform movement".
 In August 1940, the magazine organized an open event where participants decided to establish a National Reform Organization to advance the ideas put forward by Snellman.

 KUT actively disseminated propaganda and organized study clubs.
 In addition to Snellman, the events were hosted by Eino Tilus, Hans Kalm, Toivo Loikkanen, Lauri Leinonen and Arvi Nuorimo.
 Artturi Vuorimaa taught young people.
 By the spring of 1941, local organizations were established in 13 municipalities outside Helsinki.

 In mid-September 1940, KUT founded the security department Stormers, led by SS man Edvard Karvonen.